 Utica is a very small village located in the state of Ohio.
 With a population of 2,196 people and two constituent neighborhoods, Utica is the 426th largest community in Ohio.
-Utica has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Utica was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Utica is generally considered to be a blue-collar town.
-40.59% of the Utica workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Utica is a blue-collar town, with 40.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Utica is a village of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Utica who work in office and administrative support (15.12%), food service (10.73%), and healthcare (6.63%).

-Utica is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Utica doesn't have a public transportation system that people use for their commute.

 The per capita income in Utica in 2010 was $18,665, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $74,660 for a family of four.